Shared Health Record (EN)

 Regs. via eMIS

-SHR Components
+Core Components

-Citizen Health Profile (EHR)
+Persona Health Profile

 Since all their medical history, medical records, and investigation reports are stored electronically, the citizen and their healthcare providers can repeatedly access them, significantly reducing hassle, time, and cost.
 There will be no need to maintain and carry paper files for medical history, records, and investigation reports.
 Ensuring the availability and transparency of all information will improve the relationship between the patient and the doctor, increasing trust in the healthcare system.
 Both the patient and the doctor will be safer in medicolegal matters.